complexlogic/rsgain/README.md

 ```
 rsgain easy -o /path/to/overrides.ini /path/to/music/library
 ```
 A default `overrides.ini` file ships with rsgain in the root package directory for Windows, and in `<install prefix>/share/rsgain` for Unix.
-The file is pre-populated will all settings that are available to change.
+The file is pre-populated with all settings that are available to change.
 Note that this is an *overrides* file, not a configuration file, i.e any formats or settings you're not interested in can simply be deleted and the defaults will be used instead.

 Each setting key corresponds to a command line option in Custom Mode.
 Below is a table of all settings available for override.